Function

 Query Cache Control

 The Query Server has a feature that helps avoid compiling functions that have not been modified, which in turn speeds up each response.
-This feature is managed using the Query-Cache-Control header and specifying the max-age, in milliseconds, in the header response of the handleRequest function.
-The function response is stored in the cache_function table of the query_cache_function.sql database.
-If needed, the cache can be purged by either deleting the row related to a path or by deleting the entire cache from the cache_function table.
+This feature is managed using the Query-Cache-Control header and specifying the max-age in milliseconds in the header response of the handleRequest function.
+The function response is stored in memory.
+The cache is purged each time there is a deployment of an asset or a function.

 // get.index.js